00:00-00:05

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.

-[The screen has Dr. Jackson positioned at the left side of the screen explaining about Adverse reactions in patients treated with Taltz and PBO (Table displayed to the right side of the screen).
-The Taltz logo with the dosage strength is displayed in the top right corner of the screen.]
+[The screen has Dr. Jackson positioned at the left side of the screen while a table is displayed to the right side of the screen.
+The Talz logo is in the top right corner.]

 Caption: Adverse Reactions and Infections Through Week 12 in PsO Registration Trials1

-Caption: ADVERSE REACTIONS IN ³1% OF PATIENTS ON TALTZ AND MORE OFTEN THAN WITH PBO (%)
+ADVERSE REACTIONS IN ≥1% OF PATIENTS ON TALTZ AND MORE OFTEN THAN WITH PBO (%)

 Descriptive Clues: